2025-26 college football bowl confidence picks: Rankings from proven model

 SportsLine's computer model has revealed its 2025-26 college football bowl confidence picks and predictions

-The 2025-26 college football bowl schedule begins on Saturday with Boise State vs. Washington (-8.5).
-College football bowl confidence pools have become increasingly popular, and there are 39 matchups to make college football bowl confidence picks on this season.
-The two biggest spreads are in the CFP First Round as Oregon is favored by 21 points over James Madison, while Ole Miss is a 17.5-point favorite over Tulane.
+The 2025-26 college football bowl schedule begins on Saturday with Boise State vs. Washington (-9.5).
+Even with the postseason landscape rapidly changing, college football bowl confidence pools remain popular, and there are 39 matchups to make college football bowl confidence picks on this season.
+The two biggest spreads are in the CFP First Round as Oregon is favored by 21.5 points over James Madison, while Ole Miss is a 17.5-point favorite over Tulane.
 While putting faith in big favorites is a part of just about everyone's college football bowl confidence strategy, correctly predicting an upset could help you separate from the pack.

-Anticipated matchups outside of the CFP include Penn State vs. Clemson (-3.5), Georgia Tech vs. BYU (-4.5), Tennessee vs. Illinois (+5.5) and Michigan vs. Texas (-6.5).
-The Wolverines will operate under an interim head coach after dismissing Sherrone Moore.
+Anticipated matchups outside of the CFP include Penn State vs. Clemson (-3.5), Georgia Tech vs. BYU (-4.5), Tennessee vs. Illinois (+4.5) and Michigan vs. Texas (-7.5).
+The Wolverines will operate under interim head coach Biff Poggi after dismissing Sherrone Moore.
 The college football odds give you an idea of what sportsbooks deem as favorites and underdogs, but you'll need more than just those when making bowl confidence bets.
 Before making any college football predictions for bowl season, be sure to see the latest college football bowl confidence picks from SportsLine's proven model.

 New users can also target the latest Underdog promo code, good for $75 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.